jldec/authorize-net-dpm/README.md

 ```

-### notes
+### module parameters

 - The 1st parameter is used for configuration options such as the relay-response URL (required).

 - The 2nd parameter is optional.
 Use it to pass an [express-session](https://github.com/expressjs/session#compatible-session-stores) store api.
 If this is provided and if a `session` object is found on requests at runtime, the dpm module will persist order data in `session.orders`

+### additional hooks

-- by setting `dpm.processOrder`, custom post-processing can be performed after a payment is processed.
+- Set `dpm.processOrder` for custom post-processing after a payment is processed.
 This function will be called with the signature `processOrder(data, cb)` allowing for async post-processing e.g. to send email before responding with callback `cb()`.

 ### Example